We have established a fund to assist patients with travel and travel-related expenses related to the ATTAC-II cell therapy clinical trial.

 - Long-term Survival in Glioblastoma with Cytomegalovirus pp65-Targeted Vaccination

 The ATTAC-II Trial information can be found at ClinicalTrials.gov (NCT02465268) and is titled, “A Phase II Randomized, Blinded, and Placebo-controlled Trial of CMV RNA-Pulsed Dendritic Cells With Tetanus-Diphtheria Toxoid Vaccine in Patients With Newly-Diagnosed Glioblastoma”.

 Trial Enrollment and the Travel Fund

-The travel fund is for enrolled patients living 100 miles away from a trial site.
-Patients who meet that criteria will receive travel sponsorship for the duration of their participation in the clinical trial.
+The travel fund is for enrolled patients living more than 100 miles away from a trial site.
+Patients who meet that criteria and enroll in the trial may seek travel sponsorship for the duration of their participation in the clinical trial.
 The travel fund provides reimbursement for travel arrangements, including roundtrip coach flights for the patient and up to 1 caregiver, hotel accommodations for each visit (1-2 nights, depending on treatment) and car rental for each visit.